trauber/ts-website-dev/rewrite.md

 ### Gantt Chart as of June 08, 2020-06-08T12

 Given that two pages are done and the rabbi selection is ongoing I'm pushing the timeline out another week.
-The estimated finish is June 24.
+The estimated finish is June 25.

+Questions from the first gantt chart are still unanswered.

 ![](2020-06-08T12.svg)